-I recognise that this will be pushed back.
-My original proposal had been that an opinion on each data-sharing agreement should be sought from the DPC and published before the date of commencement of the agreement, and made available to Oireachtas committee on request.
+I recognise that this amendment will be pushed back.
+My original proposal had been that an opinion on each data-sharing agreement should be sought from the DPC and published before the date of commencement of the agreement and made available to Oireachtas committee on request.
 I can anticipate the concerns there might be about that as I know the Government wishes to ensure the independence of the commissioner's role.
-I am happy to review this but my intention is not that the commissioner would be consulted in advance of the data-sharing agreement, rather, that following the agreement between the public bodies, there should be an advance opportunity to give an opinion on it prior to its commencement.
-It will make the life of the DPC's office easier if it does not have to respond following commencement, and mistakes could be avoided.
-The commission will not be involved in the preparation of the data-sharing agreement but, following the conclusion of the agreement, it should be given the opportunity to express an opinion prior to commencement.
-If issues arise, we would anticipate the problem rather than retrospectively seek to address it.
-My preferred version, therefore, is No. 25.
+I am happy to review this, but my intention is not that the commissioner would be consulted in advance of the data-sharing agreement, rather, that following the agreement between the public bodies, there should be an advance opportunity to give an opinion on it prior to its commencement.
+It will make the life of the DPC's office easier if it does not have to respond following commencement and mistakes could be avoided.
+The commission will not be involved in the preparation of the data-sharing agreement, but, following the conclusion of the agreement, it should be given the opportunity to express an opinion prior to commencement.
+If issues arise, we would anticipate the problem, rather than retrospectively seek to address it.
+My preferred version, therefore, is amendment No. 25.

 Amendment No. 26 has the same intent.
 It is a simple amendment relating to the publication of data-sharing agreements, but I am also happy if the Minister of State has another way to address that issue.

 During the early stages of the drafting of the Bill, officials in my Department had extensive engagement with the Data Protection Commission.
 My office took the view that it would not be appropriate for it to have a role in scrutinising at that point.
-I have no difficulty accepting amendment No. 26.
-I draw attention to section 60(2), which states that the Minister shall cause copies of the documents received by him or under subsection (1) to be laid before each House of the Oireachtas and to be sent to the board.
+I have no difficulty in accepting amendment No. 26.
+I draw attention to section 60(2), which states the Minister shall cause copies of the documents received by him or under subsection (1) to be laid before each House of the Oireachtas and to be sent to the board.
 It is already catered for, but I do not see a difficulty in accepting the amendment as it is proposed.

 I move amendment No. 26: